larryv/vimfiles/README.markdown

 To add settings that are not suitable for the repository, create and populate `$HOME/.vimrc.local` and `$HOME/.gvimrc.local`.
 These are sourced at the ends of `$HOME/.vim/vimrc` and `$HOME/.vim/gvimrc`, so they can build on or override settings from those files.
+(See `vimrc.local.sample` and `gvimrc.local.sample`.)

 To use packages that are not suitable for the repository, place them anywhere in `$HOME/.vim/pack` other than `versioned`.